pretix/pretix-docs/docs/tutorial/products.md

  - a basic admission ticket
  - a discount ticket for students and members
- - a free speaker ticket that is only available with a voucher code
+ - a free speaker ticket that requires manual approval before purchase
  - stickers that come in three variants with different prices

 Finally, we are going to create quotas to determine and keep track of availability numbers for each product.